 That's bad news for the sea life that depends upon it, up and down the food chain.

-"From forage fish to salmon and ultimately to orcas," said Berry.
+"From forage fish to salmon and ultimately to orcas," Berry said.

 Researchers are teaming up with government agencies, nonprofits, local tribes and volunteers to measure and study this vast undersea habitat, using aerial photography, satellite imagery and drones.